Website University of Victoria

 School of Earth and Ocean Sciences

 Work team and work environment: This research project is part of PermafrostNet, a multi-sectorial research network of twelve Canadian universities and more than 40 partner organizations.
 As a member of the network, the successful applicant will collaborate with a set of expert research groups inside and outside of University of Victoria, via the network and the members of the supervisory team.
-It will be located on the UVic campus in Victoria with the student regularly visiting the Canadian Centre for Climate Modelling and Analysis (CCCma.ec.gc.ca), also on UVic campus.
+It will be located on the UVic campus in Victoria with the student regularly visiting the Canadian Centre for Climate Modelling and Analysis (CCCma.ec.gc.ca), a short walk from the UVic campus.

-Funding: Fully funded with additional support for research and conference travel available for the duration of the project.
+Funding: Full funding (plus benefits) is guaranteed for two years and additional support for research and conference travel is available for the duration of the project.

 To submit an application: Send Dr. Joe Melton (email@example.com) your letter of interest, CV, a writing sample, copy of transcript(s), and contact information for 3 references.
 Applications will be reviewed as they are received.
-To ensure full consideration applications should be received prior to January 10th, 2020.
 We thank all applicants for their interest, however, only those individuals selected for an interview will be contacted.

 To apply for this job email your details to firstname.lastname@example.org